To add a Fenics account:

 In the Account Name/Number field when creating an account for Fenics, enter the user-defined account name up to 12 characters in length.

-Use this field to define the routing behavior for the account.
+Use this field to define the routing behavior for the account and set up its account hierarchy for tiered risk.
 All order routing is based on user account.
 Select one of the following:

 Routing (external clearing): Defines the parent account as a clearing account sent to the exchange on all orders.
 If assigned to a user, the account appears in the user's list of routable accounts.
 When selected by a user, the account is used to route orders and identify the account to the exchange (e.g, FIX Tag 1).
 If configuring this account as an omnibus account, select this option.
 If an internal sub-account is assigned to a parent account, the sub-account inherits the exchange connectivity of the parent account.

-Position Transfer (if resting order is best bid/offer) — Determines if an order should be canceled or replaced based on the order quantity of the cross order and the price of the resting order submitted using the same account "tree".
-This rule works the same as Position Transfer except that the internal matching occurs only if an order has the potential to fill a resting order at the current best bid/ask price.
+Position Transfer (if resting order is best bid/offer) — This rule works the same as Position Transfer except that the internal matching occurs only if an order has the potential to fill a resting order at the current best bid/ask price.

 Note: When using this rule, the resting order may get matched and filled at the exchange while the aggressive order is in flight.